physical-biology-of-chromatin/Painter-Model/README.md

   >_g_mat_               protein maturation rate\
   >_{i_start,i_end}_     specifying the painter region

-For transcription, transcribing region can be specified in line 122.
+For transcription, transcribing region can be specified in line 130.
 For enzyme limitation
   >Ntot        Total number of HMEs\
   >rconst      ku/kb = ratio binding-unbinding rates
+   Uncomment line 100.
 ## Output
    Output is stored in the variable fin_out.
-Line 186 specifies transcription or chromatin state output to be stored.
+Line 194 specifies transcription or chromatin state output to be stored.
    'Output.txt' stores a single tajectory data as well.